-Finding the balance between children and married life can feel like a constant struggle.
+Managing the balance between children and married life can feel like a constant struggle.
 You used to daydream about the next time you would see your future spouse.
 Then the kids came along and now you daydream about a quiet day when nothing is damaged or destroyed.
-Find out how to balance your married life while raising kids so you can have the best of both worlds.
+Find your balance between married life and raising kids so you can have the best of both worlds.

 Plan Date Nights With Your Spouse

 There was a time when date nights meant pretty dresses, fixing your hair and an evening out on the town.

 Now those nights have turned into you wearing sweatpants, hair in a ponytail and the two of you in separate rooms.